libremfg/rhize-docs/content/how-to/kpi-service/about-kpi-service.md

 ## Supported KPIs

-The service currently supports all KPIs as provided by the `ISO/TR 22400-10` specification as well as some other useful KPIs:
+The service supports all KPIs described by the ISO/TR 22400-10, along with some other useful KPIs:

 - `ActualProductionTime`
 - `ActualUnitSetupTime`